She was returned to turmoil.

 There was never any question of Teddy looking after anyone but himself, though in his familiar, condescending tone with Nora, he spoke on the phone as if he was masterminding the whole arrangement.

-He hurried down the day of the accident.
-It wasn’t sure then whether Mark would survive but Teddy quickly returned to his well-paid job .
+He hurried down the day of the accident, when it wasn’t sure whether Mark would survive.
+Then Teddy quickly returned to his well-paid job .

-Regular physio was provided and, at first, a home nurse called to check on dressings but soon that was all left to Nora.
+At first regular physio was provided and a home nurse called to check on dressings but soon that was all left to Nora.

-She was surprisingly gentle and for a couple of months Mark surrendered to her care.
+She was surprisingly gentle and for three months Mark surrendered to her care.

-After she had used up her holiday time, Nora took unpaid leave.
+Nora used up her holiday time, then took unpaid leave.

-She had not asked God for much, except that he accept her as one of his.
+She had not ever asked God for much, except that he accept her as one of his.

-But she no longer wished to belong with everyone, with all creation, she wanted a specific place – for Mark to say “you are my sister, stay and please be part of my life.”
+But she no longer wished to belong with everyone, with all creation, she wanted a specific place with Mark, and for him to say “you are my sister, stay here.”

-Neither mentioned that they had barely seen each other since their mother’s funeral though they lived quite close.
+Neither mentioned that they had barely seen each other since their mother’s funeral.

-Hilary, who’d moved an hour’s drive away, called each week and visited twice with her two girls.
+Hilary, who lived an hour’s drive away, called each week and visited twice with her two girls.

-She brought a bacon and egg pie, which Mark had liked as a boy, and didn’t know he was now vegetarian.
+She brought a bacon and egg pie, which Mark had liked as a boy, not knowing he was now vegetarian.

-Nora didn’t say aloud her pleasure that she knew Mark better.
+Nora didn’t say aloud her pleasure that she knew more about Mark better.

-Mark made light of his dependence and they laughed as sometimes they had done as children.
+Mark made light of his dependence and they laughed as they had done at times as children.

 Then came the day he got an erection as she lowered his pyjamas to check on a wound.